erykjj/jwlmanager/README.md

 - Linux terminal: `python3 JWLManager.py -es`
 - Windows Comand Prompt (or shortcut): `JWLManager.exe -es`
-- macOS Terminal: `open -a JWLManager.app --args -es`
+- macOS Terminal: `open -a JWLManager.app --args -es` The state of the application (including the current language) is preserved in a `JWLManager.conf` file created in the same directory as the app.
+You can delete that file to start with default settings.

 Preferably, if you have Python 3 installed and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):